GildardoRojas/Getting_Cleaning_Data/README.md

 	14. Use cbind to combine test_subject, test_activity and test_mean_stddev_data
 	15. Use rbind to merge both train and test data, assign to tidy_data
 	16. Write tidy_data to csv file called "tidy_human_activity_smartphone_data.csv"
+	17. Use ddply to find average of each measure by subject by activity number
+	18. Write to subject_activity_measure_mean.csv